Looking At Micron Technology's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Micron Technology options trades today is 2161.62 with a total volume of 5,286.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Micron Technology's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Micron Technology's whale trades within a strike price range from $40.0 to $78.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Micron Technology's big money trades within a strike price range of $47.5 to $150.0 over the last 30 days.

 Micron Technology Option Volume And Open Interest Over Last 30 Days